 There are also paid opportunities for you to gain teaching experience by demonstrating laboratory classes to undergraduates, assisting on undergraduate fieldtrips or in tutorial teaching.

 You will be encouraged to present your research at national and international meetings and publish in internationally-recognised science journals.
 You may also choose to take part in outreach activities, explaining to the public and schoolchildren the exciting science conducted in the department.
-Within the department you will be part of a community of seventy research students including students within the Environmental Research NERC Doctoral Training Partnership strand.
+Within the department you will be part of a community of seventy research students including students enrolled on the Environmental Research NERC Doctoral Training Partnership course.

 Examination of the DPhil is in three stages.
 After the first year and between years two and three a formal report, presentation and interview are required to confirm your status as a DPhil candidate.
 At the end of the degree a written thesis is submitted and this is examined viva voce by an external expert in the field and moderated by an internal member of faculty.